interactive-data-language/vscode-idl/README.md

 **4.0.0 is here!**

 This release headlines our newest feature: IDL Notebooks!
 The IDL Notebook format is standalone and only requires this extension to function (no extra dependencies on Python or Jupyter).

-Within the extension, you'll find a new sidebar entry to help create a new notebook, open IDL and ENVI Notebook examples, and convert your IDL Notebooks to a PRO file as well.
-If you have questions, feel free to reach out to us on GitHub with any feedback or issues you encounter.

-In addition to this, we have revamped our tools for styling/formatting your code to include other case styles like pascal and camel case.

-That's not all that is included in this release, so check out the [CHANGELOG.md](./CHANGELOG.md) for full details.
+We include several "hello world" notebooks for IDL and ENVI to help you get up-and-running.

+Support for notebooks also includes:

+- A friendly user experience that mirrors the the IDL Command line

+- Ability to open examples from documentation as an IDL Notebook directly from hover-help

+- Printable notebooks (enabled through a 3rd party VSCode Extension)

+For a full list of changes, see [CHANGELOG.md](./CHANGELOG.md) for lots of details.

 > If you are looking to contribute, or get your development environment setup, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ---

-This extension adds syntax highlighting, code snippets, debugging, problem reporting (undefined variables and syntax errors, 100+ in total!), IDL Notebooks, and much more for the Interactive Data Language (IDL) from NV5 Geospatial Software (formerly Research Systems, Inc.).

-For a full list of changes, see [CHANGELOG.md](./CHANGELOG.md) for lots of details.

 ## Features